less/old-lesscss.org/templates/pages/doc.md

 Importing
 ---------

-You can import both css and less files.
-Only less files import statements are processed, css file import statements are kept as they are.
+You can import both CSS and LESS files.
+Only LESS files import statements are processed, CSS file import statements are kept as they are.
 If you want to import a CSS file, and don't want LESS to process it, just use the `.css` extension:

     @import "lib.css";

-Compilation makes only one change to css file imports: top level css file imports are moved on top of the sheet, right after @charset declarations.
+Compilation makes only one change to CSS file imports: top level CSS file imports are moved on top of the sheet, right after @charset declarations.

 Input file with import statement: